ds300/bedit/README.md

 # bedit

-A tiny and crazy-fast immutable state utility for TypeScript.
+A weird (but cool) immutable state utility for TypeScript.

+It's like `immer` but:

+- 📈 A billion times faster (slight exaggeration but effectively true)
+- 📉 A fraction of the size (1.9kB vs 13.8kB)
+- 🕵️‍♀️ No Proxy getting in the way when you're trying to debug state changes.
+- 💅 A more idiosyncratic API (peers will respect your 'unique' style).

 ```sh
 npm install bedit